fahmiess/API-Data-Extraction-Handling-Missing-Values/README.md

 - Request

 # Structures
-- API-DATA.py: Source code for extracting data from an API
+- api-data-extract.py: Source code for extracting data from an API
-- Upload-data: Source code for uploading data
 - assets: Screenshots of how the application works

 # How It Works